Checkout or add more course/s for yourself or another student.

 Students will be responsible for weekly assigned readings and encouraged to share their questions and impressions on our e-learning platform.
 During class, the instructor will guide the discussion about the weekly reading, touching on relevant historical and cultural context, character development, major themes, and overall impressions through general questions as well as close readings.

-Prerequisite: General French B1.1, B1.2, B1.3, B2.1 or B2.2 completed, or B1.2, B1.3, B2.1, B2.2, B2.3 result at our placement test
+Prerequisite: General French B1.3 or B2.1 result at our placement test

-Prerequisite: General French B1.1, B1.2, B1.3, B2.1 or B2.2 completed, or B1.2, B1.3, B2.1, B2.2, B2.3 result at our placement test
+Prerequisite: General French B1.1, B1.2, or B1.3 result at placement test.

-Summer25 - Les Infos sur RFI B1 (SUM 1)
+Fall25 - Les Infos sur RFI B1 (FALL1)

 This class is designed for students who recently started the B1 level (completed B1.1 or B1.2) and who wish to strengthen and practice their oral comprehension and production skills through a communicative and action-oriented approach to language learning centered around current events.
 Some written comprehension and production may be introduced in support of the targeted oral communication outcomes.